We cannot renounce the use of force otherwise a peaceful reunification would be impossible - China's Jhian Xemin on Taiwan

 We've rounded up everything we know about the Amazon Fire Phone, including details about its price, release date and specifications.
 Keep this page bookmarked as we'll be updating it when we hear more.

-It may have taken a while, but O2 will bring the Amazon Fire Phone to the UK on 30 September.
+It may have taken a while, but O2 brought the Amazon Fire Phone to the UK on 30 September.
+The handset, unsurprisingly, is also available to pick up SIM free on Amazon's own website.

 The Amazon Fire Phone saw a prompt release in the US, going on sale on 25 July.

 O2 has revealed UK pricing for the Amazon Fire Phone.
-It is offering pre-orders for the smartphone ahead of its 30 September release, with the 32GB model priced from £33 per month, and the 64GB model from £38 per month.
+It is offering the 32GB Fire Phone from from £27 per month with 500 minutes, unlimited texts and 500MB data included and the 64GB model from £37 per month with unlimited minutes, unlimited texts and 2GB of monthly 4G data.

 The Fire Phone's specs are fairly average when compared to its competitors, although Amazon has added a bunch of unique features which it hopes will win over buyers.